 Responsibilities of a Data Protection Officer

 - DPO chief responsibility is of managing notifications/registrations with relevant data-protection-authority as per data controller’s data processing activities.

-- Also, DPO should be keeping these notifications/registrations truly up-to-date
+- Also, Data Protection Officer should be keeping these notifications/registrations truly up-to-date

 - DPO also needs to maintain different notifications as per all the data processing entities, which are there within their corporate group.

 - There also are certain obligations that are there on DPO as per these notifications/registrations regarding to the sensitive of personal data and international personal data transfer (especially sensitive data) as well as other such processing activities like whistleblower, ethical hotlines etc.